-We believe our ability to embrace change and our long-standing culture and values around flexibility and connection have helped us deliver for patients.
+As we have continued to navigate the ever-changing environment of the pandemic, we believe our ability to embrace change and our long-standing culture of flexibility have helped us maintain productivity to deliver for patients.

 Our Corporate Information

 Our executive offices are located at 88 Sidney Street, Cambridge, Massachusetts 02139, and our telephone number is (617) 649-8600.
 Our website address is www.agios.com.
 References to our website are inactive textual references only and the content of our website should not be deemed incorporated by reference into this Form 10-K.